jenesh/DSA-Curriculum/Queues/ios/README.md

 }
 ```

-**Excersie: Write a function that prints out all elements in a Queue**
+**Exercise: Write a function that prints out all elements in a Queue**

 ## Implementation - Two Stacks